kjpye/maps/Sources.md

 ## Other states and territories

-Ι have been unable to find a way of downloading data for WA, NT, ACT, NSW and Tas.
+Ι have been unable to find a way of downloading data for WA, NT, ACT and NSW.
+(WΑ data is available, but costs real money.)
 Please let me know if you find a useful source.

 ## OpenStreetMap ##
 The script can utilise OSM for displaying roads.